 Given the superb inherent accuracy of the 9F quartz movement, however, most will never need to know this adjustment function even exists.
 This is true to the high standards of Grand Seiko.

-A Super Sealed Cabin for guaranteed quality
+A protective shield construction for guaranteed quality

-This structure prevents dust from entering delicate parts of the movement when the battery is changed and ensures that the lubricating oil reserve for the step motor pivot is sealed from the air, extending the life of the oil.
+This structure prevents dust from entering delicate parts of the movement when the battery is changed and ensures that the lubricating oil reserve for the step motor pivot is shielded from the air, extending the life of the oil.
 The entire mechanism reflects a deep understanding of the precision of quartz movements and serves the purpose of preserving the long-term reliability and precision of the 9F caliber.

 The 3-month aging process for quartz oscillators